-Echeveria 'Domingo' is a beautiful succulent that forms large, mostly solitary large rosettes of uniformly bluish leaves coated in a white waxy covering that gives the plant a beautiful blue hue.
+Echeveria 'Domingo' is a beautiful succulent that forms large, mostly solitary rosettes of uniformly bluish leaves with a white waxy coating and a hint of pink blushing at the margins.
 The rosettes grow up to 10 inches (25 cm) in diameter.
 Flowers are bright salmon-pink with orange interiors and appear in inflorescences that rise above the rosettes in summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).